maclarel/maclarel/README.md

 ### 🌱 What am I learning?

-Ongoing learnings with Ruby and IaC/Automation (Terraform/Ansible)... and the never ending journey to have better dotfiles.
+Ongoing learnings with Ruby, Python, IaC/Automation (Terraform/Ansible)... and the never ending journey to have better dotfiles.

 ### 📫 Want to connect?